-- Speak to your bank to find out exactly why they closed your account, and to learn how much money you owe them in overdraft charges and fees.
+- Speak to your bank to find out exactly why it closed your account, and to learn how much money you owe in overdraft charges and fees.
 Your bank will report any amount that you owe to ChexSystems.
 A negative ChexSystems report may stop other banks from opening an account for you.
 Try to set up a payment plan so that you can pay off the amount that you owe.

 - Try to open a new bank account at a different bank.
 The bank may be willing to work with you, if you can bring in a written statement from your old bank that you have set up a payment plan.
 Often this will be a savings account instead of a checking account, which means you will not have a debit card or checks to pay your bills.

 The best way to avoid having your account closed is to avoid a negative balance.
 Even if your account offers overdraft services, you will be paying a lot in overdraft fees, and you may become trapped in an overdraft cycle where more and more of your paycheck goes towards the overdraft fees.

-If you have not already, you should set up a bare-bones budget and start putting all of your extra money into catching up with the bank and other bills. this does mean that you limit spending on luxuries and canceling things like your cable subscription and gym memberships.
+If you have not already, you should set up a bare-bones budget and start putting all of your extra money into catching up with the bank and other bills.
+This may mean that you limit spending on luxuries and cancel things like your cable subscription and gym memberships.

 Living Without a Bank Account

 If you have your account closed, it will be difficult to find another bank or credit union that is willing to work with you.
 You will need to learn to operate without a bank account for a few months.
 You can use money orders to pay many of your bills, or you may want to try to get by with a prepaid credit card.

 It can be embarrassing to talk to your employer about the issues, but you will need to work out a payment method if your job will only pay you by direct deposit.
 Some banks may be willing to open a savings account with direct deposit for you until you can establish a checking account again.